datarhei/.github/profile/README.md

 ## Why use the datarhei Restreamer?
 ### datarhei Restreamer offers smart free video streaming in real time.
-The Restreamer is a full streaming server solution for self hosting.
-Upload your live stream to YouTube, Twitch, Facebook, Vimeo or any other streaming solutions like Wowza.
+**The Restreamer is a complete streaming server solution for self-hosting.** Upload your live stream to YouTube, Twitch, Facebook, Vimeo, or other streaming solutions like Wowza.
 Receive video data from OBS and publish it with the internal RTMP server.
-Visually appealing user interface, No ongoing licence costs.
-Full control over the video data at any time.
+The visually appealing user interface, No ongoing license costs.
+Complete control over the video data at any time.
 The Bandwidth limitation helps to calculate the traffic costs to reduce financial and technical risks.
-It is GDPR compliant without third party providers and no saving audience data.
-The Restreamer Docker image is easy to install and runs on Linux, macOS and Windows, as well as on Raspberry Pi and single board computers.
+It is GDPR compliant without third-party providers and no saving audience data.
+The Restreamer Docker image is easy to install and runs on Linux, macOS, Windows, Raspberry Pi, and single-board computers.
 Beginners are supported by assistance and test systems and immediately find their way around the complexity of a video server.
 Professionals appreciate the fast and spontaneous configuration options for complex settings of the applications in everyday work.

 **Restreamer in a nutshell:** Simplified User-Interface, REST-API (JSON) and 100% Swagger documented, GraphQL, Multiple A/V Inputs and Outputs, Multiple protocols and codecs, perfect Raspberry Pi (MMAL/OMX), Nvidia Cuda, Intel VAAPI support, Support for Hardware- and Virtual-Devices, FFmpeg Video-Processing (as native as possible), Build-in Clappr video player for your Website, Configurable Player site for streaming without player embedding, HTTP/S- (HLS) and RTMP/S-Streaming Server, Auto.
 Let's Encrypt HTTPS certification, Viewer/Bandwidth Monitoring and limiting, Ressource monitoring (optionally by Prom-Metrics), Server- and Process-Logging.